dave-lanigan/dota_network/README.md

 Nodes were named using both Hero ID and Hero Name in tuple, i.e. (24,'Necrophos')

 ## Data Source:
-data dump from OpenDota.com, all-pick, patches 6.68 and 6.68b
+data dump from OpenDota.com, all-pick, patches 6.68 (text file 6.68A) and 6.68b (text file 6.68B)